 Best For: Back nine cigars, richer golf course smokes, experienced smokers

-Oliva Connecticut Reserve is a go-to golf cigar for a reason.
-It’s built with a silky Ecuador Connecticut wrapper over Nicaraguan tobaccos, delivering a smooth, mellow experience that still carries enough flavor to keep things interesting throughout the round.
+Oliva Connecticut Reserve is a go-to golf cigar for good reason.
+A silky Ecuador Connecticut wrapper over Nicaraguan tobaccos gives you a smooth, mellow smoke that still carries enough flavor to stay interesting through the round.

-During a round of golf, this cigar shines because of its balance and consistency.
-The burn stays even even with long gaps between puffs, and the flavor profile offers creamy notes of cedar, light cocoa, roasted nuts, and subtle spice.
-It’s an ideal choice for casual smokers and seasoned cigar lovers who want a relaxed, no-fuss smoke on the course.
+On the course it shines on balance and consistency.
+The burn holds even across long gaps between puffs, and the profile brings creamy cedar, light cocoa, roasted nuts, and a subtle spice.
+Great for casual smokers and seasoned hands who just want a relaxed, no-fuss cigar out there.

 Key Details: